dariomws/OfficeDocs-SkypeForBusiness/Teams/set-up-the-call-me-feature-for-your-users.md

 - Audio Conferencing is enabled for users in your organization who schedule meetings (meeting organizers).
 To learn more, see [Set up Audio Conferencing for Teams](set-up-audio-conferencing-in-teams.md) and [Manage the Audio Conferencing settings for a user in Teams](manage-the-audio-conferencing-settings-for-a-user-in-teams.md).

-- Users can dial out from meetings.
+- Meeting organizer can dial out from meetings.
 To learn more, see [Manage the Audio Conferencing settings for a user in Teams](manage-the-audio-conferencing-settings-for-a-user-in-teams.md).

-If a user doesn't have dial out from meetings enabled, the **Call me** option isn't available and the user won't receive a call to join them to the meeting.
-Instead, the user sees a list of phone numbers on the **Use phone for audio** screen that they can use to dial in manually to the meeting on their phone.
+If the meeting organizer doesn't have dial out from meetings enabled, the **Phone audio** option isn't available in the **Choose your video and audio options** screen for other users and they won't receive a call to join them to the meeting.